Bloup-Bloup/WoW_Mythic_Key_Listener/README.md

 # WoW_Mythic_Key_Listener

 This program will search for mythic key for each chararcter in your account and send it throught discord webhook.
+It will create rows into the database and update or add another next time you using it.
+A config.txt will be created the first time, to store your current wow path and increase speed of the programm for the next time.

 First Steps :